dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

 maybe explain a little better than above)

 #### Consciousness Crystallization Across the Metaverse

-- re:zero first two episodes
-  - explain how the main character is lacksidaisically the same, regardless of what happens. she responds to similar situations, regardles of who initiates them (or something .. i donno i really need to watch it again)

 if one's consciousness can be mapped to universes descending from ours
 - and if our universe projects those with mappings in itself,